Drone3D-Team/Drone3D/README.md

 ### Register and login
 <img src="images/register.jpg" width="200"> <img src="images/login.jpg" width="200">

-You can create an account or log into an existing account with an email and a password.
+You can create an account or log into an existing one with an email and a password.
 Once you are logged-in you'll be able to store and share missions.

 ### Connect a drone or a simulation
 <img src="images/connectSimulation.jpg" width="200">